jaquerinte/space_controller/README.md

 ## **Description**

 ## **How To Use The Chip**
 This chip uses the UART port for main communication.
-This communication port is use to send instructions and receive the requested output.
+This communication port is used to send instructions and receive the requested output.
 The input is a 52 bit word for communication.
-In order to fill up the word the values are send one by one via the UART port.
+In order to fill up the word, the values are sent one by one via the UART port.
 The 52 bit are divided in this well defined sections:
 - [51:48] 4 bit operation code.
 - [47:43] 5 bit primary register operation.
 - [42:0]  43 bit auxiliary values.

-As commented the communication is throw the UART port, and each 4 bits are codification in hex.
-Because UART uses the ASCII table for the characters, the following list is the translation between the ASCII characters and the hex value interpreted by the chip:
+As commented, the communication is through the UART port, and each 4 bits are encoded in hex.
+Since UART uses the ASCII table for the characters, the following list shows the mapping between the ASCII characters and the hex value interpreted by the chip:

 - 1 ➜ 1